Remy Presas: Early life and training

-and not only told this is the modern Arnis but showed the different ways of the traditional and modern.
 In 1966 Remy Presas began developing his own system which he called "Modern Arnis" by identifying the basic concepts of the numerous systems he had learned and merging them.
 By 1969 Modern Arnis had been approved by the Philippine Amateur Athletic Federation as a regular subject to be taught at the National College of Physical education.

-Presas was the Arnis consultant in the 1974 Philippines produced film The Pacific Connection.
-While working on this film he instructed and became friends with US actor Dean Stockwell.
+Remy was the Arnis consultant for the 1974 Philippines produced film The Pacific Connection.
+While working on this film he instructed (and became friends with) US actor Dean Stockwell.

-Beginning with a small gymnasium in Bacolod in the 1950s, he attempted to spread the art to the local youth as both a cultural legacy and a form of physical development or sport.
-Presas instituted a ranking system with Modern Arnis to identify the ability level of each student: likas(green belt), likha(brown belt), and lakan(black belt).
+Beginning with a small gymnasium in Bacolod in the 1950s, Remy attempted to spread the art to the local youth as both a cultural legacy and a form of physical development or sport.
+Remy instituted a ranking system with Modern Arnis to identify the ability level of each student: likas(green belt), likha(brown belt), and lakan(black belt).
 Lakan encompassed ten degrees.
-He issued certificates of rank, and began using the title Guro which became widespread throughout all Filipino Martial Arts Circles.
-Presas developed what came to be known as the "Arnis Uniform" consisting of loose fitting cotton trousers and a karategi style top low cut at the waist.
+He issued certificates of rank, and began using the title Guro which became widespread throughout all Filipino martial arts circles.
+Presas developed what came to be known as the "Arnis Uniform" - consisting of loose fitting cotton trousers and a karategi style top low cut at the waist.

 In 1982, Presas was inducted into the Black Belt Hall of Fame as instructor of the Year.
 In 1994, he was again honored by Black Belt as Weapons Instructor of the Year.
+He was posthumously inducted into the 1st Philippine Martial Arts Hall of Fame on April 23, 2012.

 International Modern Arnis Federation (IMAF)

 Presas formed the International Modern Arnis Federation (IMAF) in 1970 as the principal organization for the promotion and administration of Modern Arnis in North America.
 The organization was responsible for maintaining records of promotions and other administrative tasks.
-After the founders death in 2001, these duties have since been past on to (MARPPIO)—operated by the Professors eldest son Remy P. Presas Jr with the aid of the founders other children, and the rest of the Presas Family.
+After the founders' death in 2001, these duties have since been passed on to MARPPIO (Modern Arnis Remy P. Presas International Organization), which is operated by the Remy's eldest son Remy P. Presas Jr with the aid of his other children and the rest of the Presas Family.

-There are two other bifurcated groups, one headed by Jeff Delaney and often referred to as IMAF-Delaney, and the other formerly headed by Randi Schea, often referred to as IMAF-Schea.
+There are two other groups, one headed by Jeff Delaney and often referred to as IMAF-Delaney, and the other formerly headed by Randi Schea, often referred to as IMAF-Schea.
 The latter group is the larger of the two.

 There are other notable Modern Arnis organizations, including International Modern Arnis Federation Philippines (IMAFP), based in the Philippines and led by some of the most senior Filipino masters of Modern Arnis; Arnis International founded by Bruce Chiu; a group headed by Tim Hartman (WMAA); a German group headed by Dieter Knuettel (DAV); and others.